genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/02_email.md

 ### Using system definition in the notify.kts script

-Include the following in your aplication's **genesis-system-definition.kts** file:
+Include the following in your application's **genesis-system-definition.kts** file:

 ```kotlin
 systemDefinition {